previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 https://gateway-api.sigs.k8s.io/docs/implementations/list/

-## This guide uses Cilium
+## Overview

-This guide uses Cilium as the Gateway API implementation, together with Cilium LB-IPAM and L2 Announcement.
+This guide builds on the Cilium LB-IPAM example and uses Cilium as the Gateway API implementation, together with LB-IPAM and L2 Announcement.

-The Gateway API resources used in this guide, such as GatewayClass, Gateway and HTTPRoute, are standard Kubernetes resources.
-Cilium provides the controller that processes these resources.
+The LB-IPAM pool and L2 Announcement configuration must already be available.
+The test application and LoadBalancer Service from the LB-IPAM example are not required.

+This guide demonstrates how to expose multiple Kubernetes applications through a single Gateway IP.

 **Important:** This guide is specifically written and tested for Cilium.
 Configuration and supported features may differ between Gateway API implementations.

-## Overview

-This guide builds on the Cilium LB-IPAM and L2 Announcement configuration described in the Cilium LB-IPAM example.

-The LB-IPAM pool and L2 Announcement configuration must already be available on the cluster.
-The test application and LoadBalancer Service from the LB-IPAM example are not required for this guide.

-This guide demonstrates how to use Cilium Gateway API to expose multiple Kubernetes applications through a single Gateway IP.

 The final architecture: